rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ><CITE>A la librairie de J. Carez, éditeur  ...</CITE>
 >(*Comment*: Full publisher’s name reads: A la librairie de J. Carez, e̓diteur, Rue Haute Feuille, No. 18.
 Chez Verière, Quai des Augustins, No. 25.
 Chez Bossange, père, Rue de Richelieu, No. 60)

-<a name="5.22.3.4">5.22.3.4</a> If a statement such as “Privately printed” appears on the title page, transcribe it as, or as part of, the [Publication statement](/DCRMR/ppdm/Publication-statement/).
+<a name="5.22.3.4">5.22.3.4</a> If a statement such as “Privately printed” appears on the title page, transcribe it as, or as part of, the name of the publisher.

 >Example:
 ><CITE>Privately printed</CITE>